MasterSkepticista/MasterSkepticista.github.io/_posts/2024-08-27-graphsearch.md

 Instead of going down the rabbit-hole on a single vertex, what if we first explore all vertices available at a given level?

-> Pro-tip: Execute this in a notebook for an animated visual.
+> Tip: Run this in a notebook for an auto-updating plot.

 ```python
 def bfs(graph: np.ndarray,